Unity-Technologies/usd-unity-sdk/README.md

 ## Requirements

-* Windows / OSX
+* Windows / OSX / Linux (experimental)
 * Unity version: 2018.3 (2018.3.4f1 and up) and 2019.1 (2019.1.0b2 and up)
 See ["2017 users" section](#unity-2017-users) if you want to use the plugin in Unity 2017.4
-* To build a standalone, Api Compatibility Level needs to be set to .NET 4.x
-   In Edit > Project Settings > Player :
+* To build a standalone, Api Compatibility Level needs to be set to .NET 4.x In Edit > Project Settings > Player :
     ![USD .NET version](Images/USD_.NET_version.png)

 ## Limitations